UsabilityEtc/swift-greeting/README.md

 }
 ```

-The `Greeting` class, its `init(greeting: String)` constructor and it's `outputGreeting` method need to be public to enable them to be referenced in the package that imports this package with:
+The `Greeting` class, its `init(greeting: String)` constructor and its `outputGreeting` method need to be public to enable them to be referenced in the package that imports this package with:

 ```
 import SwiftGreeting